There seems to be a conflict of interest between that which is highly viewable and that which is highly illuminating.

 kinetic, vibrant, rebellious, happy, sexy and “free”.
 In other words, Hollywood.

 With its insistence that all achievement be measured in human happiness and a movement towards whatever idea of “progress” is in fashion, Hollywood has transformed Western culture into a factory-house for the industrialization of enjoyment.
 It works tirelessly to reconstruct the world into a universe of spectacle and triviality, one full of pseudo-needs and false desires, propagated in no small part through movies, photography and music.
 This tactic of turning art into advertising may be great for Madison Avenue and its PR adjuncts, but has given us little in the way of transcendent media programming.
 It begs the question: is a world where PR professionals are more productive and influential than artists a more desirable world overall?
 Are the objectives of public relations companies the objectives of the world in general?
 Apparently, they are.
-It would seem that society has become so censored so as to not know difference between what’s merely a part of the pop culture dummy-load, and what is actually worth consuming to edify oneself.
+It would seem that society has become so censored so as to not know difference between what’s part of the pop culture dummy-load, and what is actually worth consuming to edify oneself.

 During the cultural shifts of the 60s and 70s, as well as the digital revolution of 90s and 2000s, the technologists and counter-culturalists promised the world that life-changing art would accompany our portable consumer electronics.
 But well into the 21st century, we’ve mostly been given widely-panned superhero movies and disposable pop songs,

 as the world of art suffers from a collapse of critical standards both at the level of creators and consumers.
 In fact, we’re in an age where banal mediocrity is prized above all else.
 The things which are the most adored and hyped are just boring mirror images of what you can see or hear anywhere.
 And this is despite the fact that the entertainment industry takes itself very seriously as “Art” – as stories of empowerment, individualism and heroism.
 Therein, however, lies a problem: entertainment as trivial as it is today is at its most dangerous when its aspirations are so grandiose, when it arrogantly presents itself as a carrier of important cultural conversations.
-But ironically, this is the role that the liberal elites, public intellectuals and cultural critics are constantly urging Hollywood to play: create movies, music and art that are “necessary” for the times.
+But ironically, this is the role that the liberal elites and cultural critics are constantly urging Hollywood to play: create art that is “necessary” for the times.
 But the result is less passable as art than as mere content for distribution, which only makes a sham of tackling the complexities of human behavior.
 What it does do extremely well, however, is to applaud itself for its own immediacy, importance and moral virtue, even as it underwrites its creative process with money from advertisers and foreign investors.
 Such parties play the role of dispassionate shareholders with a greater interest in spreadsheets and quarterly reports than in creative endeavors.
 Thus, to talk of contemporary art as having the same gravitas as classic art like the Mona Lisa or Beethoven’s Symphony No. 5 would be sillier than talking about the eternal virtues of Burger King or Walmart –

 they simply don’t exist.

 This article is less about polemicizing the pursuit of pleasure than it is about what society has become at the insistence of an industry whose inner workings are poorly understood, even by those who work within it.
 Escapism has its place, and we all build castles in the sky when we feel like it, but the problems come when we try to live in them.
 The issue is not that mass media presents us with entertaining subject matter, but rather that all subject matter is presented as entertaining.
 The thrust of this industry is the universalization of amusement, however vapid, at the expense of contending with sophisticated ideas and pressing issues.
-In deference to such a goal, the West cannot be expected to voluntarily shut down any part of its entertainment apparatus, and to suggest they do so is to make no suggestion at all.
+In deference to such a goal, the West cannot be expected to shut down its entertainment apparatus, and to suggest they do so is to make no suggestion at all.
 But while we sit back and observe how the amusement industry continues to ramp up its production of content, there is no shortage of chuckles to be had at its foibles and pretensions, which at least provide us with many occasions for mockery, scorn and satire.
 At the very least, art and entertainment can be used as effective propaganda, which is not a complete failure of its potential.

 Entertainment has colonized our culture, transforming it into one giant arena for show business and marketing.
 But it appears that in the end, most of us have found this to be quite delightful.
 Never mind that the ideals and behaviors being marketed will ultimately cripple us all.
-But until then, one can perhaps find solace in the words of one of the leading critics of modern mass media, George Orwell: “At least we still have some time to take advantage of the fact that radio and television stations are not yet guarded by the army.”
+But until then, one can perhaps find solace in the words of one of the leading critics of modern mass media, George Orwell: “At least we still have some time to take advantage of the fact that radio and TV stations aren’t yet guarded by the army.”

 Greekspeek for thought